simon2016bht/wpoc/index.md

 ---

-> <sub>Abandoned table: The game was abandoned automatically because the players did not manage to finish it before the next round of the tournament.
-The player with the most remaining thinking time wins the game.</sub>
+> <sub>Abandoned table: The players did not manage to finish it before the next round of the tournament. </sub>

 > <sub>Cancelled table: Someone left this game before the end</sub>